nelsonhuang95/nelsonhuang95.github.io/_pages/cv.md

 <br>

 ## Education
-* Ph.D. student in Computer Science, The University of Auckland, New Zealand, 2023-Now <br>
+* Ph.D. candidate in Computer Science, The University of Auckland, New Zealand, 2023-Now <br>
 (Supervised by [Meng-Fen Chiang](https://ankechiang.github.io/) and [Sebastian Link](https://profiles.auckland.ac.nz/s-link))
 * M.Sc.
 (First Class Honours) in Computer Science, The University of Auckland, New Zealand, 2021-2022 <br>
 (Supervised by Meng-Fen Chiang)